northbrooklynangels/northbrooklynangels.github.io/content/yoga/index.md

 ---
 title: Greenpoint Community Yoga
+hero: hero
+heroAltText: An overhead shot of a yoga class taking place within Ascension Church.
+Several people are sitting on yoga mats, facing the front of the church.
+heroCommand: fill
+heroOptions: 2400x800 Center
 ---

-{{< img image="hero" altText="An overhead shot of a yoga class taking place within Ascension Church.
-Several people are sitting on yoga mats, facing the front of the church." command="fill" options="2400x800 Center" >}}

 ## History & Mission of Greenpoint Community Yoga